verneylmavt/st-blood-sugar-spike-prediction/README.md

   Notebook for exploring and visualizing the dataset, inspecting missing values, and understanding temporal trends.

 - **`LSTM.ipynb`, `Transformer.ipynb`, `TCN.ipynb`**
-  Notebooks that detail the training process for each deep learning model, including architecture, training steps, and evaluation.
+  Notebooks that detail the entire process for each deep learning model, including data importing, data splitting, creating dataset and dataloader, defining model architecture, training, evaluation, and inference.

 - **`interface.py`**
   Implements the interactive Streamlit dashboard for real-time inference.